Bit-Nation/BITNATION-Pangea-react/README.md

 2. Clone this project
 3. Run `npm install`
 4. Run `npm run ios` or `npm run android` to start your project in the simulator

-## Testing

-You can test the mobile app without cloning the repo and/or building the app yourself.
-You can just download the Expo app to your phone: https://expo.io/

-Then go to [this](https://expo.io/@danielfranca/bitnation) page and scan the QR-Code using the [Expo app](https://expo.io/).

-Easy as that, now you can test the app on your phone.

 ## Commands